 The executive team

 This channel often gets overlooked.
-However, having managers regularly talk about the plan and its benefits to employees can have a big impact on plan enrollment and participation.
+However, having managers talk about the plan and lead by example, its benefits to employees can have a big impact on plan enrollment and participation.

 Communication tips that work